Procaseycash/angular-table-searcher/README.md

  ## Installation

- `npm install --save larang-paginator`
+ `npm install --save angular-table-searcher`

 ## Usage in Application

-Follow the instruction below to use LarangPaginator.
+Follow the instruction below to use angular-table-searcher.

-`import {LarangPaginatorModule} from 'larang-paginator';`
+`import {AngularTableSearcherModule} from 'angular-table-searcher';`

-Add `LarangPaginatorModule.forRoot()` in AppModule or Other Modules using `LarangPaginatorModule`
+Add `AngularTableSearcherModule.forRoot()` in AppModule or Other Modules using `AngularTableSearcherModule`

    # Notice:
   ````
-  path: full path of the api url to call for data.
+  path: full path of the api url to call for search option.
-  from: the key the eventService will use in mapping when data has responded from paginator. (from key must be unique to every component using pagination)
+  from: the key the eventService will use in mapping when data has responded from angular-table-seacher. (from key must be unique to every component using searcher)
-  data: (paginated response), this must be the first data rendered from the component which information are picked to generate the pagination.
+  data: (paginated response), this must be the first data rendered from the component which information are picked to enable searching.
-  limit: paginated data per page, default is 50.
-  perNav: navigation bar to show at a time: defualt is 5.
-  viewPage: string value to hold the Integer value for the next page. default is 'page'
-  paginate: string value to hold the Integer value for limit in a view page. defualt is 'paginate'.

-  Note that the query string in (next_page_url & prev_page_url) must be thesame to what is passed down in viewPage & paginate for paginator to work with.
+  searchKeys: Keys to tell the AngularTableSearcher to use to filter data.
+  searchType: We have three search types which can be from backend, table, table not found with backend.
+  placeholder: What to display in the input field as a message
+  buttonColor: The background color of the table seacher.
+  borderColor: The border-bottom color of the table seacher.
+  queryField: The field name to pass search value into. such as search will be search='value entered'
   ````

-  A sample larangPaginator built url for paginating will be `http://localhost:8088/api/organizations?page=1&paginate=5`
+  A sample AngularTableSearcher built url for searching will be `http://localhost:8088/api/organizations?search=olanipekun'`

    ## *.component.ts